Channel Coding Theorem

 produces the output sequence

 Yn, which follows a probability distribution p(y|x).
-From the output sequence Yn, the recovered message Formula is decoded.
+From the output sequence Yn, the recovered message is decoded.
 For error-free communication, the transmitted message U should

 same recovered sequence, an error is declared.
 Intuitively, larger rates will increase the probability of error due to greater chance of such an event.